polterguy/polterguy.github.io/tutorials/getting-started/index.md

 docker-compose up
 ```

-Then when the Docker containers have been started, open your browser and go to [http://localhost:5555](http://localhost:5555).
-Then just use the default configuration settings during setup, type your name and email
+Then when the Docker containers have started, open your browser and go to [http://localhost:5555](http://localhost:5555).
+Then just use the default configuration settings during setup for MySQL, type
-address, and Magic should work out of the box without having to mess with anything.
+your name and email address when you generate a key pair, and Magic should work out of the box
+without having to mess with anything.

 <div style="position:relative; padding-bottom:56.25%; padding-top:30px; height:0; overflow:hidden;margin-top:4rem;margin-bottom:4rem;">
 <iframe width="560" height="315" style="position:absolute; top:0; left:0; width:100%; height:100%;" src="https://www.youtube.com/embed/2gos7BvNFkI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>